aryxn1233/barbar-booking-management/README.md

 Admin Dashboard: Barbers and shop managers can manage appointments, view customer details, and update their availability.
 Reviews and Ratings: Customers can leave feedback and rate their experience.
 Technologies Used
-Frontend: HTML, CSS, JavaScript, React.js
+Frontend: HTML, CSS, JavaScript, React.js mainly typescript
 Authentication: JWT (JSON Web Tokens) also visit barbar-booking-management.vercel.app site to test Installation